cypok/learn-you-a-haskell/book_src/12-a-fistful-of-monads.md

 Ah, cool, so now that we treat them as applicative values, Maybe a values represent computations that might have failed, `[a]`{.fixed}
-values represent computations that have several results (non-deterministic computations), IO a values represent values that have side-effects, etc.
+values represent computations that have several results (non-deterministic computations), `IO  a`{.fixed} values represent values that have side-effects, etc.

-Monads are a natural extension of applicative functors and with them we're concerned with this: if you have a value with a context, m a, how do you apply to it a function that takes a normal a and returns a value with a context?
+Monads are a natural extension of applicative functors and with them we're concerned with this: if you have a value with a context, `m  a`{.fixed}, how do you apply to it a function that takes a normal a and returns a value with a context?
 That is, how do you apply a function of type `a -> m b`{.fixed} to a value of type `m a`{.fixed}?
 So essentially, we will want this function:

 ~~~~ {.haskell:hs name="code"}
 (>>=) :: (Monad m) => m a -> (a -> m b) -> m b